 Figure D0-4 presents the difference between the hydrograph upstream and downstream of the railway line (nodes CED01024 and CED01016).
-The hydrograph peak is delayed approximately 2.5 hours and the peak flow is attenuated by approximately 20% (from 0.79 m $^3$ /s to 0.64 m $^3$ /s) as a consequence of the railway constriction.
+The hydrograph peak is delayed approximately 2.5 hours and the peak flow is attenuated from 0.79 m/s to 0.66 m/s as a consequence of the railway constriction.